 - Seek medical attention.
 If you fail to seek medical treatment after your accident, or if you ignore your medical provider’s treatment instructions and recommendations, your employer might argue that you weren’t injured or seriously injured and can return to work with no further restrictions or benefits.

 - Speak to an experienced workplace accident attorney to learn more about your rights and options for compensation, including filing a claim for workers’ comp or filing a lawsuit against a third-party responsible for your accident.

 Understanding the Importance of Statute of Limitations in Work Injuries

 There are many factors to consider when determining the statute of limitations regarding a work-related injury.
 Just a few of these factors include the following:

 The location of your employer and injury will dictate the time in which you have to report it.
-Generally, in Pennsylvania, the statute of limitations for appealing a claim is three years from the date of the injury.
+Generally, in Pennsylvania, the statute of limitations for appealing the denial of a workers’ compensation claim is three years from the date of the injury.
 However, the type of injury, who is at fault, and the extent of the injuries can also affect the time limits, either shortening or extending the timeline.